MASILab/PreQual/README.md

 * No b0 drift correction is performed.

+* We use the fit tensor model primarily for QA.
+If b-values less than 500 s/mm<sup>2</sup> or greater than 1500 s/mm<sup>2</sup> are present, we suggest careful review of the fit prior to use for non-QA purposes.

 ## Pipeline Processing Steps

 1. Threshold all b-values such that values less than the `--bval_threshold` parameter are 0.

 1. Check that all b-vectors are unit normalized and all b-values greater than zero have associated non-zero b-vectors.
 For any volumes where this is not the case, we remove them, flag a warning for the output PDF, and continue the pipeline.

+1. If applicable, denoise all diffusion scans with `dwidenoise` (Marchenko-Pastur PCA) from MrTrix3 and save the noise profiles (needed for Rician correction later).

 1. If applicable, perform Gibbs de-ringing on all diffusion scans with `mrdegibbs` from MRTrix3.

-1. If applicable, denoise all diffusion scans with `dwidenoise` (Marchenko-Pastur PCA) from MrTrix3.
+1. If applicable, perform Rician correction on all diffusion scans with the method of moments.

 1. If applicable, prenormalize all diffusion scans.
 To accomplish this, extract all b0 images from each diffusion scan and average them.
 Then find a rough brain-mask with FSL’s bet and calculate an intensity scale factor such that the histogram intersection between the intra-mask histogram of the different scans’ averaged b0s to that of the first scan is maximized.
 Apply this scale factor to the entire diffusion weighted scan.
 This is done to avoid gain differences between different diffusion scans.